phcompeau/biological_modeling_course/_pages/chemotaxis/tutorial_gradient.md

 L0 1e4
 ~~~

-## Simulating response when moving up the gradient
+## Running our updated BioNetGen model

-Place the following after `end model` and you are ready to simulate.
-This time we simulate over 1000s.
+Because we have largely kept the same model from the adaptation tutorial, we are ready to simulate.
+Please make sure that the following lines appear after `end model` so that we can run our simulation for 1000 seconds.

 ~~~ ruby
 generate_network({overwrite=>1})